AdiD47/Amazon_Product_Price_Predictor/METHODOLOGY.md

 ## 1. Methodology

 ### Approach
-Our solution employs a **text-based machine learning approach** using XGBoost regression with extensive feature engineering from product catalog content.
-We focus exclusively on text-derived features, extracting meaningful patterns from item names, descriptions, and metadata.
+Our solution employs a **text-based machine learning approach** using XGBoost regression with enhanced feature engineering from product catalog content.
+We combine TF‑IDF (with optional SVD reduction), SentenceTransformer embeddings, standardized numeric features, and robust categorical encodings extracted from item names, descriptions, and metadata.

 ### Why This Approach?
 - **Text-rich data**: Product catalogs contain rich semantic information about pricing factors